 Take a dip at a secret swimming hole

-If you’ve had your fill of Queensland’s many beaches, and the crowds that come with them, make the 50 minute drive out of Brisbane to Cedar Creek and take a dip in the natural swimming holes there.
+If you’ve had your fill of Queensland’s many beaches, and the crowds that come with them, pick up a hire car in Brisbane and make the 50 minute drive to Cedar Creek and take a dip in the natural swimming holes there.
 This area tends to be quieter than the main beaches, with the trickling of rock pools and waterfalls the only sounds you’ll hear.

 Rejuvenate with a wine spa at O’Reilly’s Rainforest Retreat